bigmlcom/flatline/docs/user-manual.rst

         (head (cons x lst)) ==> x
         (tail (cons x lst)) ==> lst

-It's also possible to access the nth element of a list using its 0-based position index:
+It is also possible to access the nth element of a list using its 0-based position index:

 ::